Saksham010/Test-out/rent.md

 <b> <YOUR_PRIVATE_KEY> can be found by exporting your Private key on Metamask </b>

-Step 8:
+Step 7:

-Once done, Run the below command to open the dapp on your ocahost:3000
+Once done, Run the below command to open the dapp on your locahost:3000

 ```shell
   npm start
 ```

+Open localhost:3000 to view your project.

+### Hurray!
+Now go have fun with Wraprotocol Dapp 🥳